colin-gourlay/sundown-sessions/src/content/releases/n/nick-cave-the-bad-seeds/murder-ballads/index.md

 ---
 ## About

-Murder Ballads is the ninth studio album by Nick Cave & the Bad Seeds, released on Mute Records in 1996.
+The duet with Minogue, 'Where the Wild Roses Grow', became a UK top-ten single and one of Cave's most iconic songs.

 It reached number eight on the UK Albums Chart and is a theatrical collection of murder narratives, featuring guest appearances from PJ Harvey, Kylie Minogue, and Shane MacGowan.
-The duet with Minogue, 'Where the Wild Roses Grow', became a UK top-ten single and one of Cave's most iconic songs.